Flour de Liz

 Ingredients needed to make Cranberry White Chocolate Cookies.

-Cranberries - This recipe uses real cranberries, not canned cranberry sauce.
-This gives the cookies bursts of cranberry goodness.
+Cranberries - This recipe uses fresh, real cranberries.
+This gives the cookies bursts of tart cranberry goodness.
+If you're looking for a recipe that uses canned cranberry sauce, check out this elevated Bourbon Cranberry Sauce!

 Melted butter, brown sugar, and white sugar in a clear glass mixing bowl.